rahil627/my-programming-stuff/langs/_to-programming-languages.md

   - **avoid these** unless you must make products on their devices

 Dart
+  - Google's Haxe
+  - used for the cross-platform (including web) Flutter framework
   - considered pretty dull, but it works; open-source, **designed to be cross-platform**
     - very similar to Haxe, but was developed much later
     - Dart can compile to native machine code for macOS, Windows, and Linux as command line tools.
 Dart can compile apps with user interfaces to the web, iOS, Android, macOS, Windows, and Linux using the Flutter framework.
       - javascript transpiler
+  - feels less scripty, more boring, lots of 'final' keywords (for 'var')
   - Flutter, and this is really all it's got behind it
   - Google
+    - is it even open-source??
+    - i personally don't trust Google in general, as they never work with the dev communities, never update their software, and often abandon their own software, making very strange one-off products

 Kotlin
   - actually developed by JetBrains (the IDE maker), but the language eventually was chosen by Google to be the main language for Android app devs